Supercolony-net/Open-Grants-Program/applications/openbrush.md

 ### Legal Structure

 * **Registered Address:** Dubai Silicon Oasis, DDP, Building A2, Dubai, UAE.
-* **Registered Legal Entity:** Mempool Ventures FZCO, operating unde Supercolony brand
+* **Registered Legal Entity:** Mempool Ventures FZCO, operating under Supercolony brand

 ### Team's experience

 **Markian Ivanichok**
-CEO of Supercolony
+CEO of Supercolony,
-Blockchain enterpreneur, Software Engineer
+Blockchain enterpreneur, Software Engineer.
-Started my engineering carrer back when I was 15th.
-Since then developed and got lots of experience in engineerig and leadership.
-Got entrepreneur experience by founding a couple of startups.
-Inspired, co-founded and invested in Sector F, on of the top consulting companies in Ukraine that helps enterpreneers to move faster.
+Started my engineering carrer back when I was 15.
+Since then, I developed and got a lot of experience in engineerig and leadership.
+Gained entrepreneur experience by founding a couple of startups.
+Inspired, co-founded and invested in Sector F, one of the top consulting companies in Ukraine that helps enterpreneers to move faster.
-Since the beginning of this year co-founded and led Supercolony, a Polkadot venture studio that is dedicated to building and creating of Polkadot’s ecosystem.
+Since the beginning of this year, co-founded and led Supercolony, a Polkadot venture studio that is dedicated to building and creating of Polkadot’s ecosystem.

 **Hartej Sawhney**
-Partner
-Hartej is a founder and partner in Zokyo  crypto investor, advisor, and operator, with a strong knowledge of blockchain engineering, blockchain security, decentralized finance (DeFi), and NFT’s.
+Co-Founder and President of Hosho, the leading blockchain, and security company that conducts smart contract audits and penetration testing of exchanges and blockchain protocols.
+He is an advisor at crypto hedge fund, Pink Sky Capital, Krypto.io, and BlitzPredict.io.

 **Dmitry Kryshtal**
 Head of Marketing and BD
 8 years experienced T-Shaped marketer with a deeper understanding of analytics, creativity and strategy.
 Opinion leader in the cryptocurrency environment since 2017.
 Co-owner of the creative agency Citadel.
-Host of his own program on biggest crypto-related YouTube channel in CIS – S3XYBTC.
+Host of his own program on the biggest crypto-related YouTube channel in CIS – S3XYBTC.

 **Green Baneling**
 Blockchain Core Developer
 Primary programming languages are: C++, Go, Rust

 Finished the faculty of applied mathematic(Master of degree).
 Participated in programming competitions during education.
-Working as a programmer for around 6 years.
+Has worked as a programmer for around 6 years.

-First-year was a freelancer, creating an application for IOS(Swift), creating modules for the desktop application on C++.
-After that 2 years in the company which creating software for TV devices(C++/ Haxe).
-After that 3 years on different blockchain projects(C++/Go/Rust/Solidity/Js).
+Was a freelancer the first year, creating an application for IOS(Swift), creating modules for the desktop application on C++.
+After that, spent 2 years in a company which created software for TV devices(C++/ Haxe).
+After which, for 3 years, worked on different blockchain projects(C++/Go/Rust/Solidity/Js).

 **Varg Vikernes**
-Junior Blockchain Engineer
+Junior Blockchain Engineer,
-Was working in Big Data prior to blockchain, now switched to developing on Polkadot and have zero regrets
+Worked in Big Data prior to blockchain, has now switched to developing on Polkadot and doesn’t regret it one bit.

 **Sven Seven**
 Fullstack Developer
 Software engineer with prod experience since 2015.
 Master degree Information Security.
-Was working in finance, e-commerce, networking domains as full-stack dev.
+Has worked in finance, e-commerce, networking domains as full-stack dev.
 Programming languages are JS, Java, Python, Rust, C++ .
 Blockchain dev since 2021.

 **Vasyl Novak**
 Researcher